 Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.13

-10 This means after 1 September of the intake year.
+10 This means after 1 September of Year 7.

 11 This will be 16 school weeks in advance for children of UK service personnel.